ReMA and PhD curriculum

 Greek Epigraphy is a MasterLanguage (MaLa) course, organized annually (usually in the fall/winter semester) for ReMA students but also open to PhD students.
 A one-week intensive excursion to Greece is part of the course.
 Participants earn 5/6 ECTS.
 More information can be found on the MasterLanguage website.

-A course in Greek History, with alternating themes, is offered biannually.
+A course on Sanctuaries and the Sacred is offered biannually by the University of Utrecht.
 An excursion to Greece is part of the course.
-The course usually alternates with a course in Late Antiquity, also offered by Utrecht University.
 Participants earn 5 ECTS upon completion of the course.

 A course in Greek Linguistics is offered biannually at Ghent University.
 Participants earn 5 EC upon completion of the course.
 The course usually alternates with the course in Classical Arabic.